kumahq/kuma-gui/DEVELOPER.md

 All styles are written as scoped SCSS inside of each component.
 For all utility and broader use CSS, styles can be written in the appropriate place in `src/assets/styles`.

+## Folder structure

+The GUI is structured in standard Vue app format, with some unique differences.

+* public - Contains our Vue app's index file and all static assets
+* dist - This is where our build files output to
+* tests
+* src
+  * assets - fonts, images, and all of our SCSS files
+  * components - All of our Vue components and skeletons
+    * Global - globally-used components (e.g. header, footer, etc)
+    * Metrics - These are components for displaying metrics.
+These are primarily used on the Global Overview
+    * Sidebar - The sidebar is comprised of multiple components.
+They are all located here
+    * Skeletons - These views are comprised of multiple components and help keep things DRY when creating new views
+    * Utils - Have a small component that serves a generic purpose?
+This is the ideal place for it
+  * mixins
+  * pdk - Kong Manager Plugin Development Kit.
+A handful of components and tools for helping create dashboards quickly
+  * schemas
+  * services - This is where our REST client and Kuma endpoints reside
+  * store - Where all of our VueX modules and store are located
+  * views - This is where the majority of our app resides.
+All route views are located here

 ## Getting started